-- meet care needs, or - provide administrative and management support to meet the direct payment legal obligations and day to day financial management.
+- meet care needs, or - provide administrative or management support to meet the direct payment legal obligations and day to day financial management.

-This is intended to reflect the fact that in some cases, especially where there are multiple complex needs, the direct payment amount may be substantial.
+The payment to a partner or relative for administrative or management support is intended to reflect the fact that in some cases, the direct payment amount may be substantial.

-Decisions to allow a cohabiting family member to administer a direct payment should be recorded in the care plan and include the amount of the payments, their frequency and activities covered.
+The decision to allow a cohabiting family member to be paid for this support should be recorded in the care plan and include the amount of the payments, their frequency and activities covered.
 The arrangement must be taken into account during allocation of the personal budget, so the amount remains sufficient to meet your needs.